 The Distribution of Talent and the Pattern and Consequences of International Trade

-I study the interaction between imperfect labor contracts and international trade in a setting in which workers have private information about their own abilities.
-When an individual's contribution to firm output can be measured accurately in some activities but not in others, the most able workers select occupations in which their pay most closely reflects their own performance.
-In a world economy with two otherwise similar countries that have different distributions of talent, the country with the more heterogeneous labor force exports the good that is produced by the most talented individuals.
-In this country, trade exacerbates the "polarization" of the labor force and often worsens the distribution of income.
+In an economy with imperfect labor contracts, differences in the distribution of talent can be an independent source of comparative advantage.
+I study a world economy with two activities, one in which an individual's contribution to production can be measured accurately and another in which workers engage in joint production.
+When individuals have private information about their own talents, the most able workers self-select into the occupation in which their reward best reflects their own performance.
+I describe an equilibrium in which the country with a more heterogeneous labor force exports the good that is produced by the most talented individuals.
+In this country, trade exacerbates the "polarization" of labor and often worsens the distribution of income.

 Suggested Citation: Suggested Citation